jtom38/Chainsaw/docs/Targets/Console.md

 # Message Template

 For a message to be passed in the desired format with the data that we are looking for we have a template that should be followed.
-Here are the values that will be upated per the template.
+Here are the values that will be updated per the template.

 * #DateTime#
 * #Level#